 Authors Val Emmich, Steven Levenson, Benj Pasek, Justin Paul

-This is the spoiler full review of Dear Evan Hanson, the novelization of the hit Broadway musical by the same name.
+This is the spoiler full review of Dear Evan Hansen, the novelization of the hit Broadway musical by the same name.
 If you would prefer to stay spoiler free but still want to read about how this story fared when transferred from stage to page please visit here.

 Dear Evan Hansen is a Broadway musical.
 This being 2020 I have no idea when I’ll be able to see a musical again so I decided to read this novelization while I wait.
 I’ve never read a novelization of a musical before, it was okay.